Local vs. Cooperative: Unraveling Glass Transition Mechanisms with SEER: SEER: Systematic Excitation ExtRaction

 Specifically, consider an inherent structure ${\bf r^*}$.
 To lighten notations, we consider ${\bf r^*}$ as specifying the reference position for all particles, such that ${\bf r}$ denotes the displacement field from that configuration.
 Once we discover an excitation via a temperature cycle as discussed above, i.e. a new minimum ${\bf r}_e \neq {\bf 0}$ of the potential energy, we modify the energy landscape along a single direction in phase space.
 Specifically, we add a term $\frac{1}{2} k_e ({\bf r} \cdot {\bf r}_e)^2$ to the Hamiltonian, which penalizes motion in the direction ${\bf r}_e$ of the discovered excitation.
 We fix $k_e$ to the minimum value ensuring that $E({\bf r}) + \frac{1}{2} k_e ({\bf r}\cdot{\bf r}_e)^2$ has not a minimum near ${\bf r}_e$, as illustrated in Fig.\ \ref{Fig1:seer_schematic}a,b.
 We repeat this procedure for each discovered excitation, such that future thermal cycles search excitations of the SEER energy:

 where $N_e$ is the number of excitations already in our catalogue.
-We add to our catalogue the excitations of $E_{\seer}({\bf r})$ that are also excitations of $E$, and stop the run when $N_e$ reaches a prescribed value.
-We discuss the stability of SEER with respect to its control parameters in Appendix~\ref{sec:appendix_SEER_stability}.
+We add to our catalogue the excitations of $E_{\rm seer}({\mathbf r})$ that are also excitations of $E$, and stop the run when $N_e$ reaches a prescribed value.
+We discuss the stability of SEER with respect to its control parameters in Fig.~S2.

 Once an excitation is detected, we use the nudge-elastic-band (NEB) method~\cite{neb1} to determine the minimal energy path connecting the two inherent structures, as illustrated in Fig.~\ref{Fig1:intro}c,d.
 Obviously, this procedure is performed using the real energy $E({\bf r})$, in the absence of added potential.
 It yields both the barrier height $E_{\rm loc}$ and the number of intermediate maxima.